-PhD Student in Anthropology at Rutgers University
+PhD Student and Teaching Assistant in Sociocultural Anthropology (CITE) at Rutgers University

 Higher Education | Greater New York City Area, US

 I grew up on a farm in Central Virginia, and graduated Oberlin College in 2007 where I involved myself in teaching, labor organizing, co-operatives, and ecology management at the environmental studies center.

 I moved to NYC in February 2008.
 In January 2009 I established a CSA in the Lower East Side and a larger umbrella group of urban agriculture initiatives called the NYC Food Project.

 I obtained my M.A. in Climate and Society at Columbia University in 2010 where I studied climate change and its effects on human societies, specializing in environmental ethics and anthropology.

 After earning my M.A., I helped to found a nonprofit based in NYC, The Human Impacts Institute.
 At the Hii I helped to develop outreach and advocacy programs, and directed the NYC Climate Coalition, a project designed to facilitate collaboration between area climate change organizations.

 In the fall of 2011 I joined the Anthropology department at Rutgers University as a PhD student, focusing on settler colonialism and indigenous sovereignty, social movements and activism, and the constitution of alterity in the tar sands projects and pipelines of Alberta, Canada.
-I am an aspiring professor, writer, farmer, and an advocate for environmental justice.
+My fieldwork, based out of Edmonton, Alberta, will commence in 2014 and conclude in 2015.